snowplow/snowbridge/docs/new_docs/concepts.md

 ### Targets

-Targets are plugins to deal with checks for validity and size restrictions, and sending data to the target.
-If data is provided in batches, and where the target client suits batching, the user can configure the 'chunk' size of batches sent to the target (as distinct from the size of batches received at input).
+Targets are plugins to deal with checks for validity and size restrictions, and sending data to the end destination.
+If data is provided in batches, and where the destination client suits batching, the user can configure the 'chunk' size of batches sent to the target (as distinct from the size of batches received at input).

 ### Failure model
 #### Failure targets